RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * Includes all Windows features out-of-box
 * Tightly integrated with Windows
 * Doesn't require any runtimes to be installed
-* Versions are synchronized to Windows and fully interoperable
+* Versions are synchronized to Windows and fully inter-operable
 * Version 4.8 is the last version
 * No longer updated with new features (only patches and security fixes)

 ### .NET Core
 Microsoft's latest incarnation of .NET is .NET Core which is a completely re-built version of .NET.
 This version is no longer tied directly to Windows and all of the Windows specific frameworks and libraries have been externalized from the Core .NET Runtime.
+If you want to use .NET Core for FoxPro development you need to install the **32 bit .NET Core Desktop Runtime**.

-Functionally, .NET Core plus the Windows specific libraries provide the vast majority of the Full Framework features, although under the hood things may work differently in more optimized ways.
+Functionally, .NET Core plus the Windows specific libraries provide the vast majority of the Full Framework features minus the Windows features, which have been externalized into Windows specific libraries that can be added back in via NuGet packages.

 The main goal of Core's revamping was to make .NET cross platform, drastically improve performance, reduce resource usage, and optimize the platform for server operations specifically ASP.NET and micro-services.
 All this was done with a high level of backwards compatibility so new libraries can easily be dual targeted to run both in .NET Core and Full Framework - and many do.
+Functionally there's very little difference between .NET Core and .NET Framework's core features and you can easily move code between the two.

 At this point all new improvements to .NET features and performance improvements go only into .NET Core and they aren't back filled to .NET Framework.
 Even so, the compatibility between these two frameworks - despite the diverging underpinnings - is very high.